nachooya/ISOBMFF_Reader/Readme.md

 ## Features

-The MP4 reader supports the following features:
+The ISOBMFF reader supports the following features:

-- Reading the contents of the MP4 file and printing them to the console.
+- Reading the contents of the ISOBMFF file and printing them to the console.
-- Extracting images from the MP4 file and saving them to a directory.
+- Extracting images from the ISOBMFF file and saving them to a directory.

 ## Building

-To build the MP4 reader, you need to have the following dependencies installed:
+To build the ISOBMFF reader, you need to have the following dependencies installed:

 - A C++ compiler (e.g., GCC or Clang)
 - CMake (version 3.14 or later)

-Once you have the dependencies installed, you can build the MP4 reader by running the following commands:
+Once you have the dependencies installed, you can build the ISOBMFF reader by running the following commands:

 ```
 mkdir build